MollyOuma/design/design.md

 + characteristics
     + have a laptop or smartphone
     + they can view all the patients
-    + they can add and delete patient and therapist
+    + they can add and delete patient and caregiver
     + they can update the medical records
     + they can update the child or therapist information

 User 3: Parent

-the parent will access the system via web using smartphone or laptop(this is optional)
+The parent will access the system via web using smartphone or laptop(this is optional)
 + characteristics
     + has a child attending therapy at furaha center
     + can search for their child medical record to see the progress